6856:23089Share edittextuser=20728 post_id=23089 initial_post_id=0 thread_id=6856

 - explain the map and the two vectors: do these vectors make sense, both in terms of direction as well as relative length, given the physical process involved (as shown in the inflation/deflation animations in class)?

 - by changing the time period covered by the time series (refer back to classroom demonstration or tutorial on how to change start and end time using interface), investigate a much larger time period and locate at least one other reliable (check the rainfall!)
 DI event

 - create a tilt + rain time series plot for both tiltmeters for this other DI event, choosing a time scale that will clearly show the entire event, similar to the original plot.
 Describe why this should be considered a reliable DI event, based on the rain data and a comparison with the original DI event data series.

 - compare and or contrast this DI event in duration and size with the previous event: did it last longer or shorter, was the tilt greater or smaller?
 Include actual measurements (including units) of both duration as well as size.

 - generate a similar time series plot of tilt and rain for the past week

 - based on the observations of the two DI events, interpret this final graph: is Pu'u 'Ō'ō currently experiencing a DI event?
 Why (not)?

-Lecture material on tilt meters and Pu'u 'Ō'ō should be prepared, using the VEPP website, in particular The Tilt Page and Inflation-Deflation Example (scroll most of the way to the bottom).
+Lecture material on tilt meters and Pu'u 'Ō'ō should be prepared, using the VEPP website, in particular The Tilt Page and Inflation-Deflation Example.

 Teaching Notes and Tips